shaiksha176/node-js-chat-application/README.md

 If the user want to exit , then the user should exit by closing the tab or a browser.

-The list of online users will be updated dynamically if someone has either logged in or logged out
+The list of online users will be updated dynamically if someone has either logged in or logged out..